Dermatology · Papulosquamous Eruptions

 1

-The initial clinical presentation is a single, large, erythematous, scaly plaque known as a herald patch.
+The initial clinical presentation is a solitary, large, salmon-colored herald patch that precedes the generalized eruption.

 Confidence: